Simple Sausage Pasta

-I've been trying so hard to buy organic and sustainably responsible items when I shop that I was feeling pangs of guilt (were the animals treated well?) and fear (what kind of chemicals would I be putting into our bodies?).
-But then a voice of reason spoke up and reminded me that most of the food served in restaurants is not organic; and it's pretty damn expensive to eat organic 100% of the time.
+I've been trying so hard to buy organic and sustainably responsible items when I shop that I was feeling pangs of guilt (were the animals treated well?) and fear (would I be putting chemicals into our bodies?), but then a voice of reason spoke up and reminded me that most of the food served in restaurants is not organic.
+And it's pretty damn expensive to eat organic 100% of the time.

 So in the cart it went.

 These ramen noodles have become my 'go to' noodle for everything.
-It takes about 5 minutes to cook up a serving of these — as opposed to rice noodles which take 20 minutes or more.
+It takes about 5 minutes to cook up a serving of these — as opposed to rice noodles which can take up to 20 minutes or more.
 Plus I really enjoy the flavor.
-The only issue I've had is they get a little gummy if you let them sit too long after cooking and straining them, although it doesn't affect the flavor at all!
+The only issue I've had is they get a little gummy if you let them sit too long after cooking and straining them.

 Simple Sausage Pasta